Phoenix-031/MaintainTabs_ChromeExt/CONTRIBUTING.md

 # Contribution Guidelines

-_Welcome hackers it is really **awesome** have you here!
-Before start contributing with this project make sure to read the contributing file and
+_Welcome hackers it is really **awesome** to have you here!
+Before starting to contribute to this project make sure to read the contributing file and
 [Code Of Conduct](https://github.com/Phoenix-031/MaintainTabs_ChromeExt/blob/master/CODE_OF_CONDUCT.md) properly :), it is really important to make this inclusive and open to everyone, otherwise, it would not be awesome to have you here_

 ## Submitting a pull request